eppye-bots/wiki_for_rtd/configuration/mapping-scripts/code-conversion.rst

 ===============

 Bots supports code conversions.
 The code conversion is done in a mapping script; maintenance for the codes can be done via ``bots-monitor->Configuration->User codes as list``.
-Examples of code conversions are: convert internal currency codes to external currny code, convert internal customer number to external customer number.
+Examples of code conversions are: convert internal currency codes to external currency code, convert internal customer number to external customer number.

 **Code Maintenance in GUI**